chee86j/express-docker-demo/README.md

 ### Step 1 – Gather your ingredients

+- Download Docker Desktop from https://www.docker.com/products/docker-desktop/, choose your OS, and install it.
 - Source code lives in `src/index.js`.
 - Dependencies are listed in `package.json`.
 - Runtime configuration (DB credentials) lives in `.env`.